Parent Pay Parent Pay Search this website Open Mobile menu

 • Identify appropriate footwork techniques.

-• Understand techniques for a variety of spin serves and be able to demonstrate at least one.
+• Describe techniques for a variety of spin serves and be able to demonstrate at least one.

 • Demonstrate forehand and backhand push with backspin.